 Waste generation in NSW

-In 2018-19, more than 22 million tonnes of waste was generated.
+In 2019–20, just under 22 million tonnes of waste was generated, a decrease of 370,000 tonnes from the previous year.
 The majority of this waste originated from construction and demolition (C&D) activities.
-Figure 2 shows the tonnes of waste generated, by waste stream for the 2015-16 to 2018-19 financial years.
+Figure 2 shows the tonnes of waste generated, by waste stream for the 2015–16 to 2019–20 financial years.

 NSW recycling performance

-The overall waste recycling rate for NSW remained at 65%, driven largely by a strong recycling rate of 77% achieved in the construction industry during 2018-19.
-Total tonnes diverted has steadily increased whereas tonnes disposed has remained relatively level.
+The overall waste recycling rate for NSW during 2019–20 was 64%, driven largely by a strong recycling rate of 76% achieved in the construction industry.
+Total tonnes diverted and tonnes disposed has remained relatively level.

 NSW waste diversion from landfill

-In 2018-19, the total waste diverted from landfill was 65% representing 14.6 million tonnes.
-Figure 6 shows the total tonnes recycled and disposed from 2015-16 to 2018-19.
-Although the diversion rate did not change between 2017-18 and 2018-19, the tonnes diverted from landfill increased by 5%.
-As no significant energy from waste facilities were operational across the four reporting periods, the diversion rate is the same as the recycling rate referred to above.
+In 2019–20, the total waste diverted from landfill was 64% representing 14 million tonnes.
+Figure 6 shows the total tonnes recycled and disposed from 2015–16 to 2019–20.
+In the absence of alternative diversion options across the five reporting periods, the diversion rate is the same as the recycling rate referred to above.